 The children would explore times tables on a weekly basis.
 These will include 1s, 2s, 5s, 10s, 3s, 4s and 8s.

-The topic for this term is the Stone Age.
+The topic for this term is the Stone Age with a deep focus on the Stone Age diet and comparing this to the Iron Age.
 The children will explore what clothes, houses, food, music and weapons were like during this time and they will compare the similarities and differences to the Iron Age.
 The children will learn the names of 3D shapes and use this knowledge to design and make their own Stone Age necklaces out of clay.
 They will make the beads into 3D shapes before threading them onto string.

 All Homework will be given out on a Friday and due back in on a Thursday.
 If your child has not completed their homework by this date, they will do it in Homework Club at break time.